Non-divisible cycles on products of very general Abelian varieties: Application

 whose Galois group is $G:= \zit/2 \times \zit/2$ and is generated by the involutions:

 and denote by $\sigma_{3} := \sigma_{1}\circ\sigma_{2} = \sigma_{2}\circ\sigma_{1}$.
 We then consider the Cartesian product:

 There is a natural morphism $g: \mathcal{C} \xrightarrow{} S$, and after possibly shrinking $S$, we may assume that all the fibers of $g$ are smooth.
-Explicitly, the total space $\C$ is the family of degree $4$ curves in $\pit^{2}$
+Explicitly, the total space $\C$ is (some open subset of) the family of degree $4$ curves in $\pit^{2}$ defined by

 The involutions above then induce an action on $\mathcal{C} \xrightarrow{g} S$, which gives rise to the quotients: